patrickedqvist/wait-for-vercel-preview/README.md

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Vercel Preview URL?
 This action will wait until the url is available before running the next task.

-Please note that this action is supposed to be run on the `pull_request` event.
+Please note that this action is supposed to be run on the `pull_request` or `push` events.

 ## Inputs